MSameer2005/EldenWiki/README.md

 - **User Authentication**: Secure login and registration system with role-based access for administrators.
 - **Search and Filtering**: Advanced filtering and search functionality to quickly find specific information.
 - **Admin Panel**: CRUD functionalities for managing database entries, allowing admins to add, update, and delete weapons and other in-game elements.
+- **Responsive Design**: Mobile-friendly interface with adaptive layouts for all screen sizes.
+- **Interactive UI**: Modern user interface with smooth animations and transitions.
+- **Password Security**: Enhanced password fields with visibility toggle and confirmation validation.
+- **Dynamic Content Loading**: Efficient content loading with pagination and filtering options.

 ## Project Structure